 Putting fresh content on your site keeps the page up to date and lets Google know that your site is still relevant to the topic.
-If you don’t add new content your website may be seen as outdated and so can produce a negative effect when trying to rank on Google.
+If you don’t add new content your website may be seen as outdated.
+This can produce a negative effect when trying to rank on Google.

-For the very best results, it is important that you think about onpage content and latent semantic indexing, as this will help you rank better on the various search engines.
+For the very best results, it is important that you think about onpage content and latent semantic indexing.
+Doing this will help you rank better on the various search engines.

 Your Google fresh content ranking factor is an essential key to how your pages are viewed, ranked and received.
-Put very simply, it’s incredibly easy for your content to get lost in the sea of information out there so it has to be constantly updated to stand out from the crowd in order for it to be relevant.
+Put very simply, it’s incredibly easy for your content to get lost in the sea of information out there.
+Because of this, it has to be constantly updated to stand out from the crowd in order for it to be relevant.

 There are many search engines out there but Google is the market leader by some considerable way (think about it, how many times have you said, ‘I’ll Google it’).